HovhannesAbgaryan/nn-from-scratch/README.md

-# Heart Disease Detection with Neural Networks
+# Heart Disease Risk Prediction with Neural Networks

-This project implements a pipeline for detecting heart disease using a neural network built from scratch in PyTorch.
+This project implements a pipeline for predicting heart disease risk using a neural network built from scratch in PyTorch on [Heart Disease Dataset](https://www.kaggle.com/datasets/hosammhmdali/heart-disease-dataset).
 It includes data preprocessing, model training, and an API for real-time predictions.

 ---